jkneal/spring-angular-train/README.md

 ### Eclipse

 For the training, everyone should use Eclipse.
-Please install a clean copy of Eclipse.
+Please install a clean copy of the Eclipse IDE for Java EE Developers.
 The latest Eclipse bundle (Luna SR2 (4.4.2)) can be downloaded here:

 [Eclipse Download](https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/lunasr2)